roikonen/scalablemodeling/docs/opportunities.md

 ![](assets/images/decomposition.png#only-light)
 ![](assets/images/decomposition_dark.png#only-dark)

 Decomposition means creating smaller, independently deployable services that together form a system.
-This involves identifying clear business boundaries where each service owns its commands, events and read models.
+This involves identifying clear business boundaries where each service owns its commands, events and state projections.

 - **Clear ownership and isolation**: Services and their development teams operate independently, reducing coordination and integration bottlenecks.
 - **Parallel development**: Features can be built in parallel without contention over shared code or data.